-The Directors consider that, due to the existing size of Rex and its Board, such a formal review procedure is not appropriate.
-The Board has instead adopted a self-evaluation process to measure its own performance, and the performance of its Committees and individual Directors.
+The Rex Directors consider that, due to the existing size of Rex and its Board, such a formal review procedure is not appropriate.
+The Board has instead adopted a rigorous self-evaluation process to measure its own performance, and the performance of its Committees and individual Directors.

 The annual performance evaluation reviews the functioning of the Board and its Committees against their respective charters.
 The Board also reviews the individual contribution of Directors and updates its Board and Committee Charters from time to time in line with emerging governance practice and Company and business developments.
-The Board will be updating its Charters in line with its review of the 4th Edition of the ASX Corporate Governance Principles and Recommendations.
+The Board will be reviewing and updating where relevant its Charters in line with its adoption of the 4th Edition of the ASX Corporate Governance Principles and Recommendations.

 The review undertaken during the reporting period focused on the individual role of each Director and the relevant skills and experience that they brought to their role.
-To strengthen the Board's project and technical expertise, two new Non-Executive Directors were appointed following this year's review.
-The composition of the Board is suitable for the Company's strategic direction and fit for purpose at this time.
+The Board strengthened its project and technical expertise with the appointment of two new Non-Executive Directors in early 2019.
+The Board considers that its composition is currently suitable for the Company's strategic direction and is fit for purpose at this time.
 The Board will continue to anticipate what further resources may be required as both the Hillside Project is developed and the Hog Ranch Project is progressed.
-The Board did not consider it appropriate to appoint an external party to facilitate the 2018/19 review.
+The Board did not consider it appropriate to appoint an external party to facilitate the 2019/20 review.